juliencarponcy/AP_histology/README.md

 	- This step might take some time depending on image size to automatically fit the atlas to your sections.

-	- The quality of the alignment by default with hugely vary according to the way previous steps have been done.
-E.g.: Are some sections deformed by the mounting?
+	- The quality of the alignment by default with hugely vary according to the way previous steps have been done: e.g. Are some sections deformed by the mounting?
 How carefully you selected the atlas plane (have you adapted the angle of slicing in the atlas) ?
 Are there debris and dust around the section, how well the midline has been drawn? etc...

 6. Manually adjust:

 	- Browse all your sections and possibly adjust the atlas matching by clicking on a few anatomical landscapes on your section, then, in the same order, on the atlas.
 Points located at the external limits of the brain tends to work better than particular landmarks within the brain.
 Repeat for other sections.
-Press Esc when done
+Press Esc when done.
 Note that everything is modifiable by "painting" later in the AtlasPainter GUI.

 7. Utilize aligned CCF